devstopfix/elixoids/README.md

     git checkout v1
     mix deps.get

-You may need to install Elixir and Erlang v18, on a Mac you can use homebrew:
+You may need to install Elixir and Erlang, on a Mac you can use homebrew:

-    brew install homebrew/versions/erlang-r18
     brew install elixir

-The software will not compile on Erlang v19 at present due to a dependency that [ExCheck has on triq](https://github.com/devstopfix/elixoids/issues/35).

 # Run